ztellman/vertigo/README.md

 Vertigo allows you to treat raw bytes like a normal Clojure data structure.
 This allows for faster reads and reduced memory footprint, and can also make interop with C libraries significantly simpler.

+This is alpha-quality software, and is subject to bugs and changes.

 ### usage

 ```clj